© Crown copyright 2021

 For point of care testing, all providers (or sub-contractors, if relevant) must be applicant to ISO 15189 and 22870.
 Providers are encouraged to adhere to ISO 22583 “Guidance for supervisors and operators of point-of-care testing devices”.

-UKAS appraisal status (‘stage 2’) will become mandatory for providers of point of care tests for ‘Test to Release for international travel’ (or their sub-contractors, if relevant) and commercial providers COVID-19 testing on 18 January 2021, or 4 weeks after they become a UKAS applicant.
+UKAS appraisal status (‘stage 2’) will become mandatory for providers of point of care tests for ‘Test to Release for international travel’ (or their sub-contractors, if relevant) and commercial providers COVID-19 testing 4 weeks after they become a UKAS applicant.
 UKAS appraisal status is an assessment of compliance with the requirements published by UKAS in relation to the relevant ISO standard.
 UKAS accreditation (‘stage 3’), which is full accreditation to the relevant ISO standard, will become mandatory for providers of point of care tests for ‘Test to Release for international travel’ (or their sub-contractors, if relevant), and commercial COVID-19 testing by 1 July 2021, or 4 months after they have gained UKAS appraisal status.

 10. Date tests can be provided or administered